material-motion/material-motion/concepts/patterns/plan-fulfillment.md

     # Reusing an Plan on a second target
     target2.addPlan(draggable)

 `target` is now expected to be directly manipulable.
-The target is also expected to spring back to the given x,y coordinate.
+The target is also expected to spring back to the given `{ x, y }` coordinate.
 Whether this happens on release or whether the target is constantly being pulled back is up to the system.

 `target2` is simply expected to be draggable.